meilisearch/specifications/text/0124-documents-api.md

 ##### 3.1.3.2. `_vectors` `EXPERIMENTAL`

-Type: Array[Array of Float]
+Type: Array of Float | Array[Array of Float]
 Required: False

 Holds a vectorized representation of a document.
-It is possible to send several vectorized representations of the same document.
+It is possible to send either one or several vectorized representations of the same document.

 #### 3.1.4. `POST` - `indexes/:index_uid/documents`